Jawaharlal Nehru Government Engineering College

-Jawaharlal Nehru Government Engineering College, Sundernagar (JNGEC or GEC, Sundernagar or J.N.
-Govt.
-Engg.
-College, Sundernagar) (Devanāgarī: जवाहरलाल नेहरू राजकीय अभियांत्रिकी महाविद्यालय) is a government-funded engineering institute run by the government of Himachal Pradesh, in Sundernagar, Mandi district.
+Jawaharlal Nehru Government Engineering College, Sundernagar (JNGEC or GEC, Sundernagar) is a government-funded engineering institute run by the government of Himachal Pradesh, in Sundernagar, Mandi district.
 It is affiliated to Himachal Pradesh Technical University (HimTU) and is approved by AICTE(2006).

 History

 Its first batch graduated in June 2010.
 Under former chief minister Virbhadra Singh the establishment of JNGEC in 2006 was approved.
 It was initially proposed to start by only offering a mechanical engineering program for session 2006–2007 but later textile engineering was added.
 The institution was initially affiliated to Himachal Pradesh University, Shimla.
 The first 05 batches were affiliated to Himachal Pradesh University i.e.

 2010-2014 batch was the last to get degrees from Himachal Pradesh University, Shimla.
 The construction of the college is going on in stages.